loganDag/loganDag2/README.md

 Any current project being developed will have security pages as well.

-Current projects will have the *"Current-project"* tag.
+- Current projects will have the *"Current-project"* tag.
+May be only given a READme with a link to another repo, depending on size and complexity.

-Old projects **NOT** for public release will have *"Archived-not-public-use",* and releases for public use will have *"Public-use"* assigned.
+- Old projects **NOT** for public release will have *"Archived-not-public-use"*.

+- Releases for public use will have *"Public-use"* assigned.

+- Projects that may be restarted later on will be assigned the *"Be-Revived-Later"* tag.
+These may be projects that were once abandoned and might be worked and re-worked later in the future.
+These projects will also most likely have only a READme here and their own repo, especially if they will be turned into an *"Current-Project"*.

+- The *"Future-Project"* tag will be assigned to projects and things that I might work on later, most likely given their own repo, and will probably only have a READme file in their folder here.

 these will also be under the "releases" section along with a list here when they are published.